ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Concept: Epoch-Resolved Arbitration

-The concept presented in this section approaches the problem differently by acknowledging that a neutral bystander, a ``finality node'', is required in order to arbitrate an ordering between the duelling admins.
-This neutral bystander can also prevent Byzantine nodes from ``going back on their word'' by backdating events.
-A finality node is a CRDT participant which periodically announces the event IDs of the current \textit{sources} it has in the DAG.
-Other CRDT participants use this information when ordering events into an execution order for calculating the materialised view.
-As such, both duelling admins must trust the finality node is emitting sources honestly.
+The concept presented in this section acknowledges that a neutral bystander, a ``finality arbiter'', is required in order to arbitrate an ordering between duelling admins' events.
+This neutral bystander can also prevent Byzantine peers from ``going back on their word'' by backdating events.
+A finality arbiter is a CRDT peer which periodically announces the event IDs of its current \emph{sources} in its local DAG.
+Other CRDT peers use this information when ordering events into an execution order for calculating the materialised view.
+As such, both duelling admins must trust that the finality arbiter is emitting sources honestly.